Maximum likelihood thresholds of generic linear concentration models: Introduction

+Given the recent success of rigidity theoretic ideas at demystifying maximum likelihood thresholds of Gaussian graphical models, one might wonder if these ideas can be imported to other models.
+This paper is the first step along these lines.
 The main result of this paper is Theorem~\ref{thm: main} which gives the maximum likelihood threshold $\mathcal{M}_L$ where $L$ is a \emph{generic} linear subspace of symmetric matrices.
 In short, it says that for a generic $L$ the maximum likelihood threshold can be computed by a naive dimension count, using no more information about $L$ than its dimension.
-This is the nicest possible answer one could hope for, but since we are working over the real field, it does not immediately follow from algebro-geometric considerations.
+This is the nicest possible answer one could hope for, but since we are working over the real field, the result does not immediately follow from algebro-geometric considerations.
+While generic linear concentration models are not used in practice, understanding their behavior gives us a baseline that we can compare other families of linear concentration models against.
+We also expect that, by using tangent spaces, ideas developed for understanding maximum likelihood thresholds of linear concentration models can be used to understand models obtained via smooth constraints on the inverse covariance matrix.

-One appealing feature of our approach is that we are explicit about which linear subspaces fail to attain this naive bound.
-Linear concentration models that appear in practice often exhibit behaviour that is different from the generic one.
-Notably, the MLT of a Gaussian graphical model depends on more than the number of edges in the associated graph.
-The results in this paper can, then, be interpreted as describing geometric conditions on $L$ that lead to more complicated behaviour of the MLT.
+One appealing feature of our approach is that we are explicit about which linear subspaces fail to attain this naive bound; these are the subsets of the Grassmannian described in Lemmas~\ref{lem:psd2} and~\ref{lem:hard2}.
+Linear concentration models that appear in practice often exhibit behavior that is different from the generic one, because they are defined by linear constraints with a special structure.
+Notably, while the number of edges in a graph $G$ determines the dimension of the associated Gaussian graphical model, the MLT depends in a subtle way on the combinatorial structure of $G$ \cite{blekherman2019maximum,bernstein2021maximum}, and it can be much lower than naive dimension (or edge) counting would predict.
+Lemmas~\ref{lem:psd2} and~\ref{lem:hard2} can then be interpreted as describing geometric conditions on $L$ that lead to more complicated behavior of the MLT.